|Guide||♦||157 Triplogs||1 Topic|

 Easy Owl Fix

-The Phoenix Sonoran Preserve's Hawks Nest Trail starts at the Desert Vista Trailhead, climbing steadily to a Cholla choked saddle that gains access to the Dixie Mountain Loop and the parks interior.
+The Phoenix Sonoran Preserve's Hawks Nest Trail starts at the Desert Vista Trailhead, climbing steadily to a Cholla choked saddle that gains access to the Dixie Mountain Loop and the interior of the park.
 What would otherwise be an uneventful half-mile is made eventful by the Great Horned Owl nest located on the northwest side about 0.4 miles up.

-The nest, like other saguaro nests, was originally constructed by Crows, Ravens, or Red Tailed Hawks and taken over by a yearly nesting of the amazing Owls.
+Like other saguaro nests, the nest was originally constructed by Crows, Ravens, or Red-tailed Hawks and taken over by a yearly nesting of the amazing Owls.
 The pairs mate in January, and the babies arrive a month later, usually leaving the nest by May.
 A great view of the nest is possible due to the trail passing close and nearly at the same level.
-The adults and Owlets can usually be seen during daylight hours during those months, with the adult hunting in the morning and evening.
+The adults and Owlets can usually be seen during daylight hours during those months, with the adults hunting in the morning and evening.

-The trail, like others in the park, is relatively smooth, and you will typically see as many bikers as hikers on the weekends.
-Although a great destination for the very young and old due to it's distance, it's AEG makes it somewhat more challenging for those who are used to flat trails.
-There's no shade along the way, but the Palo Verde, Creosote, Brittlebush, Saguaro, Barrel Cactus, Buckhorn and Teddybear Cholla make for a decent Sonoran stroll.
+Like others in the park, the trail is relatively smooth, and you will typically see as many bikers as hikers on the weekends.
+Although a great destination for the very young and old due to its distance, its AEG makes it somewhat more challenging for those who are used to flat trails.
+There's no shade along the way, but the Paloverde, Creosote, Brittlebush, Saguaro, Barrel Cactus, Buckhorn and Teddy-bear Cholla make for a decent Sonoran stroll.